Being a Guardian: Documents To Gather

 The last updated date refers to the last time this article was reviewed by FindLaw or one of our contributing authors.
 We make every effort to keep our articles updated.
 For information regarding a specific legal issue affecting you, please contact an attorney in your area.

-Guardians work with the courts in their counties or states and often have to file reports, including annual reports, with the courts.
-Gathering, maintaining, and preserving documents as a guardian of the person is crucial to create a record of guardianship.
-Many of your decisions may need court approval.
-A strong record will help the court decide what is in the ward's best interests.
+Legal guardianship is a detailed process.
+Guardians work with the courts in their counties or states and often have to file reports, including annual reports.
+Gathering, maintaining, and preserving documents as a guardian of the person is crucial to creating a record of guardianship.

 Preserving All Guardianship Documents

 Whether you're the guardian of an elderly relative, a minor child, or an incapacitated adult, you will make many decisions.
-These include legal decisions, financial decisions, and/or medical decisions for the ward.
+These include legal decisions, financial decisions, and medical decisions for the ward.
 You are also responsible for the management and safety of that person's property and assets.
 You may also be responsible for their healthcare decisions, including mental health, and ensuring their legal rights are afforded.
-As their fiduciary, you must gather all documents relevant to managing these assets.

 Think about your duties and which documents may contain information related to each duty, such as: